Woodworking with power tools can be a messy business. Dust and chips ahoy! But what is the best way to minimize the mess and hassle?

 A dust collector is made specifically for collecting dust from power tools.
 It does it very well, but that is all it does.

-Also, some dust collectors are fixed in place so can only be used on tools within reach of the hose and can’t be easily used in other workshops or rooms.
+Also, some dust collectors are fixed in place, so they can only be used on tools within reach of the hose and can’t be easily used in other workshops or rooms.

 However, a shop vac is like a regular vacuum cleaner, just bigger and more powerful.
 So it can be taken anywhere and used to vacuum pretty much anything.